omnh-vertnet/fish/README.md

 fish
 ====

-Issue tracking for SNOMNH Fish data in the VertNet portal (portal.vertnet.org).
+Issue tracking for OMNH Fish data in the VertNet portal (portal.vertnet.org).